volschin/home-ops/kubernetes/apps/observability/victoria-metrics/README.md

 # VictoriaMetrics

 ## Introduction
 VictoriaMetrics is a fast, cost-effective and scalable monitoring solution and time series database.
-It delivers high performance and reliability and is a full replacement for prometheusThanos and can use the Prometheus CRD's.
+It delivers high performance and reliability and is a full replacement for Prometheus/Thanos and can use the Prometheus CRD's.
 It uses the alert manager as independent install.

 ## Links
 - https://victoriametrics.com